LaboratoireMecaniqueLille/crappy/docs/source/features.rst

      usable as-is in the general case.

   ..
 Important::
-     This object hasn't been maintained nor tested for a while, it is not sure that it still works as expected !
+     This object has not been maintained or tested recently.
+Its current behavior is not verified.

 - :ref:`Newport TRA6PPD <crappy_docs/actuators:newport tra6ppd>`